lsst-dm/dmtn-156/index.rst

    Store execution time as a function of visit number for Scylla with single replica.

-For second round of Scylla test it was configured with three replicas and three nodes, so that each node has full set of data.
+For the second round of Scylla tests, it was configured with three replicas and three nodes, so that each node had full set of data.
 All storage on each node was merged into a single logical LVM RAID0 volume.

 Plot :numref:`apdb-scylla2-nb-time-select-fit.png` shows select performance for this test.
-Compared to other cases the behavior looks more complicated -- initially select time grows faster, then it suddenly improves around visit 90k.
-That improvement corresponds to the restart of the Scylla cluster that was performed as a cleanup after GPFS outage.
-Scylla does not use GPFS so it is not clear how any potential GPFS issues could affect Scylla.
-More likely explanation is that Scylla itself developed some inefficiencies that were cleared after restart.
+Compared to other cases, the behavior looks more complicated -- initially select time grows faster, then it suddenly improves around visit 90k.
+That improvement corresponds to a restart of the Scylla cluster that was performed as a cleanup after a GPFS outage.
+Scylla does not use GPFS, so it is not clear how any potential GPFS issues could have affected Scylla.
+A more likely explanation is that Scylla itself developed some inefficiencies that were cleared after restart.

-Compared to tree-replica Cassandra case Scylla performance (after restart) is somewhat better, ~7 vs ~9 seconds at 100k visits.
+Compared to the three-replica Cassandra case, Scylla performance (after restart) is somewhat better, ~7 vs ~9 seconds at 100k visits.

 .. figure:: /_static/apdb-scylla2-nb-time-select-fit.png